What is Christian Emphasis?

 “That all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.” – John 17:21.

-Did you know that this verse is displayed on the walls of many YMCA's across the country?
-Many of us see the verse, but have no idea what it means!
-Jesus was praying.
-He was praying for Christians to love, really love one another.
+Did you know that his verse is displayed on the walls of many of our YMCA’s across the country?
+In this verse, Jesus was praying for Christians to love, really love one another.
 They would love in such a way that others around them would take note, and believe, because of the power of love.
-Imagine what our YMCA would be like if we truly loved each other!
+This love starts with you!

 The Meaning of the Emblem